mbaldwinsmith/mindfulprayerapp/README.md

 ## Notes
 - If you use a custom domain, add a `CNAME` file with your domain.
 - To update the app, push new commits; the service worker will refresh the cache automatically.

+## Icons
+This build uses custom brushstroke cross-in-enso icons for both 192×192 and 512×512 sizes.